 Their relationship almost had a professional tone.
 They had sex, and then Laura left.
 No strings attached, barely an ongoing conversation.
 Tonight too, she left after they had sex.
-Usually the sex was good, but tonight both participants were somewhere else.
+Usually, the sex was good, but tonight both participants were somewhere else.

 Unsatisfied he went to bed.
 Another day gone, a day not to be remembered, a day unfulfilled.

 Robb unlocked his phone and checked another woman’s profile on all social media channels.
 She seemed to be enjoying the sun on a terrace in the city.
 Wine in one hand, in her other hand… Another man’s hand.
 Not his.
 He felt sorry for himself.
 How he missed her.
 She had broken things off five years ago.
-His wish of a future family smashed down by the woman he loved.
+His wish for a future family smashed down by the woman he loved.
 He turned his phone off and went to bed.

 Robb wandered through a black tunnel.
-At the end of the tunnel he saw what seemed to be a white, moving mist.
+At the end of the tunnel, he saw what seemed to be a white, moving mist.
 He did not have any control over his body.
 It was as if a force drew him into the tunnel, like a magnet.

 He heard ominous laughter.
 It seemed to belong to a child.